-Harry Lennix stars as FBI head Harry Cooper in NBC's action-thriller "The Blacklist."
+Harry Lennix stars as Harold Cooper on the NBC series "The Blacklist."

 Assistant Director of Counterterrorism for the FBI, Harold Cooper is the team's tough, cynical leader.
 Reddington implies the two share some history, but details remain unclear.
 Though initially wary of Reddington's surrender, Cooper eventually realizes Red's incredible value as an informant is worth the risk of working with him.
 During the hunt for Berlin, when his entire team was targeted, Cooper barely survived a garroting.
 At the end of Season 1, Cooper laid unconscious in the hospital, hovering on the brink of death.